A Glitch in the Matrix? Locating and Detecting Language Model Grounding with Fakepedia: Causal Analysis of the Computation Graph

 (iii) A \textbf{partially-repaired} run ensues, where the corrupted run is re-executed, except for a selected state $h_k^{(l)}$ at a specific layer $l$ and token $k$.
 The state $h_k^{(l)}$ is restored to the value it had in the clean run, and the computation continues.
 This produces a new probability for the output token $o$, denoted as $P_{*}^{clean(h_k^{(l)})}(o)$.

 The estimated indirect effect of the mediating state $h_k^{(l)}$ is then given by $P_{*}^{clean(h_k^{(l)})}(o) - P_{*}(o)$.
 Aggregating over different inputs provides the estimated average indirect effect of the mediating state $h_k^{(l)}$ on the model's predictions.
-The mediation analysis is repeated for every state in the LLM architecture to obtain a global map of indirect effects. \citet{meng2023locating} specifically explore the effects of restoring attention $a_{k}^{(l)}$, MLP $m_{k}^{(l)}$, and hidden activation states $h_{k}^{(l)}$ separately within each attention block.
+The mediation analysis is repeated for every state in the LLM architecture to obtain a global map of indirect effects.

+\citet{meng2023locating} focus on the effects of restoring attention $a_{k}^{(l)}$, MLP $m_{k}^{(l)}$, and hidden activation states $h_{k}^{(l)}$ separately within each Transformer block.

-\xhdr{Masked Causal Tracing} In our experiments, we observed that the outcome of the causal tracing algorithm is highly sensitive to the choice and magnitude of noise in corrupted runs.
+\xhdr{Masked causal tracing} In our experiments, we observed that the outcome of the causal tracing algorithm is highly sensitive to the choice and magnitude of noise in corrupted runs.
 To enhance the robustness and generalizability of causal tracing, we propose to perturb directly the tokens instead of the embeddings.
 This corruption method involves substituting tokens with special non-textual tokens, such as the UNK or EOS tokens.
-This modification results in more stable masked causal traces.
+This modification results in more stable masked causal traces, avoids the need for multiple runs to average out the randomness, and consequently requires less memory and increases the speed of the process.

-\xhdr{Grouped Causal Tracing} The causal tracing method repairs one state at a time, necessitating $L \times K$ mediation analyses, one per attention block, where $L$ is the number of layers and $K$ is the number of tokens to be restored.
-It is only necessary to restore tokens starting from the first corrupted one (the first subject token), thus $K$ is typically smaller than the length of the prompt.
+\xhdr{Grouped causal tracing} The causal tracing method repairs one state at a time, necessitating $L \times K$ mediation analyses, one per attention block, where $L$ is the number of layers and $K$ is the number of tokens to be restored.

 Additionally, we might be interested in the measuring the joint effect of a group of states.
-Unfortunately, group effects cannot be estimated from aggregating the individual effects of states in the group due to complex non-linear interference happening between states.
+Unfortunately, group effects cannot be estimated simply by aggregating the individual effects of states in the group, due to complex non-linear interactions among the states.

 To extend the method's generality, we propose repairing groups of states simultaneously.
-Formally, the group is defined by binary filter of dimensionality $L \times K$, one entry per attention block to be restored.
+Formally, the group is defined by a binary filter of dimensionality $L \times K$, one entry per attention block to be restored.
 The binary indicator at position $(l, k)$ in the filter determines whether the state in the $(l, k)$ block should be restored in the ongoing mediation analysis.
 Different mediation analyses can be executed by using different filters.
-The existing causal tracing analysis is the special case, using one filter per state, where filters are made of all zeros except a single entry for the state to be restored.